andreasbalevik/hugo-fjordapartments.com/content/leiligheter/holmen-19-a/index.en.md

 ---
 title: Holmen 19A
-desc: "New apartment in Balestrand center for 4 people.
-2 bedrooms, (optional if you want single beds or double bed).
-Travel cot available.
-One extra guest in the extra bed.
-The apartment has a large balcony with several seats."
+desc: "Apartment for up to 4 guests with 2 bedrooms and a large balcony.
+Flexible bed setup — single or double.
+Travel cot available on request."
 details:
 - "4 persons"
 - "2 bedrooms"